 Dividend + Franking Credit = Grossed Up Dividend

-The taxpayer must now pay the appropriate level of tax on the grossed up dividend less any franking credit.
+The taxpayer must pay tax on the full grossed-up dividend, but this tax will be reduced by any franking credit.
 In other words, the franking credit can be used to offset taxes due on the dividend (for 45% and 32.5% marginal tax rate investor) or entitle the investor to a tax refund (19% and 0% marginal tax rate investor).
 An investor with 0% taxes due will be entitled to receive the entire franking credit back as a tax refund.
 (Figure 1 below shows the example involving 100 shares of ABC Corporation).

 Dividends and Franking Credits for the Australian Investor

 A company that pays all its income tax domestically in Australia will usually pay a fully franked dividend, i.e. a dividend with a franking proportion of 100%.
 However, some companies’ franking proportions can be less than 100%, especially for companies paying taxes outside of Australia.